antgobar/job_tracker/README.md

 the ETL pipeline with the `update_jobs` endpoint
   * Default parameters match project brief requirements
 * View current stored jobs with the `/stored_jobs` endpoint
-* Alternatively open port `8081` to view the mogngo UI (mongoexpress) using `mexpress` for username and password
+* Alternatively open port `8081` to view the mongo UI (mongo express) using `mexpress` for username and password

 ## App design
-* FastAPI used as the main interface to trigger ETL pipeline and viewing current database contents
+* FastAPI used as the main interface to trigger the ETL pipeline and view current database contents
 * Using the `requests` library to query the Jobs API provider
 * Passing in various query parameters e.g. location, job keyword, remuneration
 * Parse response and use dataclass to enforce record schema for ingestion by MongoDB